cranjesh/images-test/TheSoldiersLegacyThorough.md

 Lady Blackwood froze, her expression shifting from surprise to alarm.
 "How could you possibly—"

-Holmes cut her off with a faint smile.
-"The morning paper notes unusual activity at the Company's offices.
-Your mourning dress suggests you've been grieving for two weeks, coinciding with Captain Blackwood's passing.
-Furthermore, your arrival during such inclement weather speaks to a matter of considerable urgency."
+Holmes warmed his hands by the fire.
+"Your boots are soaked through - you walked here despite the storm."
+He turned to face her.
+"The morning papers note unusual happenings at the Company offices."
+He watched as her grip tightened on the handkerchief.
+"And your fresh mourning dress tells me of a loss two weeks past."
+His voice softened.
+"Only the most urgent matter would bring a grieving mother out on such a terrible day."

 Lady Blackwood sank into the chair, her gloved hands clutching a small reticule.
 "My son, Captain Edward Blackwood, died two weeks ago in India.
 He was stationed at Fort Kalyan, conducting routine inspections.
 The circumstances of his death are... unclear.
 The local police are still investigating, but they have not ruled out foul play."